sabrina-martorelli/Console-Finances/README.md

 ## Description

-This is a javascript example that analyze the financial records of a company.
-The financial dataset was provided and is at the begining of the 'index.js' file.
+This is a javascript code that analyze the financial records of a company.
+The financial dataset was provided and is in the 'data.js' file.

  The code present here analyzes the records to calculate each of the following: